VendorSafe/vs-web/DEVELOPMENT-NOTES.md

    - Review ejected files during upgrades to ensure compatibility

 4. **Framework Integration**:
     - Use Bullet Train's conventions and patterns where possible
     - Leverage existing tools and helpers before creating custom solutions
     - Document any deviations from standard Bullet Train patterns

+## Training Program Role Architecture

+### Role-Based Access Control

+The training system uses Bullet Train's built-in team, role, and invitation functionality.
+This is configured in `config/models/roles.yml` with the following roles:

+1. **training_viewer**:
+   - Can view published training programs
+   - Read-only access to content and certificates

+2. **training_participant**:
+   - Inherits training_viewer permissions
+   - Can participate in training programs
+   - Can track progress and earn certificates

+3. **training_author**:
+   - Inherits training_participant permissions
+   - Can create and edit training programs in draft state
+   - Can publish training programs
+   - Can manage training content and questions

+4. **training_admin**:
+   - Inherits training_author permissions
+   - Can archive/restore training programs
+   - Full management of all training resources
+   - Can assign training roles to other team members

+### Invitation and Access Management

+Instead of implementing custom invitation logic, we leverage Bullet Train's team invitation system:

+1. Team admins can invite new members
+2. Invitees receive standard Bullet Train invitations
+3. Upon acceptance, appropriate training roles can be assigned
+4. Access to training programs is controlled through team membership and roles

+### State Management

+Training programs use workflow states (draft, published, archived) with role-based guards:
+- Only training_authors and admins can publish programs
+- Only training_admins can archive programs
+- Published programs are visible to all roles
+- Draft programs are only visible to authors and admins